torgeiraamboe/torgeiraamboe.github.io/content/posts/2021/bousfield-localization/index.md

 - the cofibrations being the same
 - the fibrations being induced, i.e. they are the maps satisfying the lifting property with respect to acyclic cofibrations.

-Equivalently we can use its universal property, that the Bousfield localization of $C$ is a category $L_W C$ such that for any left Quillen functor $F:C\longrightarrow D$ whose left derived functor sends $W$ to weak equivalences in $D$, the functor uniquely through $C\longrightarrow L_WC$.
-In summary the following diagram:
+Equivalently we can use its universal property, that the Bousfield localization of $C$ is a category $L_W C$ such that for any left Quillen functor $F:C\longrightarrow D$ whose left derived functor sends $W$ to weak equivalences in $D$, then the functor factors uniquely through $C\longrightarrow L_WC$.
+We can summarize with the following diagram:

 <img src="images/universal.png" alt="Error loading image" width="300"/>